Protected Work

 What I Owned

-I led the iOS application end-to-end: discovery research, information architecture, interaction design, visual design, development handoff.
+As the sole designer on a cross-functional team, I led the iOS application from discovery research through information architecture, interaction design, visual design, and development handoff.
 Weekly cadence with product managers.
 Direct coordination with legal on regulatory requirements.

 Decisions That Shaped It